-Priority will be given to candidates completely fluent in English and French.
-Candidates fluent in English or French and one or more of the following languages will also be considered: Japanese, Korean, Cantonese, Mandarin, Spanish, Italian, German, Arabic, Hebrew, Portuguese, Greek, Danish, Dutch, Hindi, Punjabi and Turkish.
+Strong consideration will also be given to candidates fluent in English or French and one or more of the following languages: Japanese, Korean, Cantonese, Mandarin, Spanish, Italian, German, Arabic, Hebrew, Portuguese, Greek, Danish, Dutch, Hindi, Punjabi and Turkish.

 Key Success Factors

 Safety First - It's all about Safety.
 The primary role of an Air Canada Flight Attendant is to ensure the safety and security of our customers and crew.

 Service with Flair - Our Flight Attendants exhibit a warm, caring, and professional disposition when dealing with all of our customers, regardless of the situation.
 Our Flight Attendants are able to anticipate customer needs, and answer them with a grace and professionalism.

 Adaptability - In an ever-changing environment, our Flight Attendants need to adapt to what can sometimes be quite challenging situations.
 The work environment is dynamic and fast paced, and includes long hours, changing time zones, new routes, new colleagues, and the latest in innovative products and services.
 Flexibility is essential.